leopiresgoss/leopiresgoss/README.md

 - 🤔 I’m looking for help with Webpack
 - 💬 Ask me about CSS (especially about responsiveness issues)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love arts and culture 🎭.
-I used to act as hobby before studing programming
+I used to act as a hobby before studying programming

 ## Languages 💻